As you become more familiar with WordPress, you may occasionally come across the term blogroll.

 Plugin Description

-You can use this plugin to display the Links feature on your dashboard, even if you upgrade WordPress to a later version or remove all of your current links.
+You can use this plugin to display the default Links feature on your dashboard, even if you update WordPress to a later version or remove all of your current links.

-Note: This plugin adds a single line of code to WordPress to restore the hidden feature.
-The last time we checked, this plugin had not been updated for some time, but it should still work fine.
-If you don’t want to use the Link Manager plugin, then use the one below instead, or contact us for help editing your site’s template code.
+Note: All this plugin does is add a single line of code to restore the hidden feature.
+When we last checked, this plugin had not been updated for some time, but it should still work fine.
+If you don’t want to use this plugin, then use the plugin below instead, or contact us for help editing your site’s template code.

 Simple Links